- 1.1 What is Endpoint Security?

 In today’s world, every enterprise has numerous security loopholes in the form of endpoints.
 ‘Endpoint’ is nothing more than a term used to describe devices connected to any network – work computers, personal computers, central servers, employee cell phones, and the like.

 In the era of the Bring Your Own Device culture, the number of endpoints any organization has is constantly increasing.
 Therefore, investing in the best firewall, VPN, and antivirus solutions can fall short if these endpoints aren’t secured – and that’s what we’re here to help your enterprise with.
+Here are the top endpoint security tools, but before that:

 Endpoint Security refers to the practice of protecting each endpoint in a network from getting targeted and exploited by malicious parties.
 These parties could be individuals, rogue organizations, or legitimate corporations that pose a threat to your enterprise.